-Barbara Lock, MD, is a writer and emergency physician.
+Barbara Lock, MD, is a writer, editor, teacher, and emergency physician.

 “I just think it might be a way to solve the problem of your failing body, you know?”
 Brandon says.

 “Correction,” Celia says.
 “That solves the problem of whose body you are going to use when mine fails.
 There’s a difference.”

 Olga’s arms would flow over the body, folding, tucking, making ready for the first grave; removing catheters, intravenous lines, making the flesh look respectable for the pathologist, medical examiner, undertaker.
 The mask’s strap was fatigued, is all, having been baked in the oven next to fish.
 It shouldn’t have surprised her.(📷 @peraltaprjct)